raphael-jms/micro-orbiting/README.md

 - [x] how to load trajectories?
 - [x] Create a damage simulation node
 - [x] Find a solution to the jump of the angle for the MPC
+- [x] Check again with the bounds for the optimization in basic MPC!!!

 # Notes